wonkyum-kim/Operating_System_Concepts/chapter 5/exercises_and_problems.md

 # 5.11

 I/O-bound programs are more likely to have voluntary context switches because they spend most of their time waiting for input/output operations to complete, while CPU-bound programs are more likely to have non-voluntary context switches because they spend most of their time performing CPU-intensive computations.

+# 5.37

+1. Improved power efficiency: By using low-power cores for less demanding tasks, a mobile system can save power and extend battery life.
+High-performance cores can be used for more demanding tasks, but they can be turned off when not needed, reducing power consumption.

+2. Better performance: A heterogeneous multiprocessing system can provide better performance than a system with only one type of processing core.
+The high-performance cores can handle more demanding tasks, while the low-power cores can handle background tasks, resulting in a smoother and more responsive user experience.

+3. More flexibility: Different types of processing cores can be used for different types of tasks, allowing a mobile system to be optimized for specific workloads.
+For example, a system could use high-performance cores for gaming and low-power cores for background tasks.

+4. Reduced cost: By using a combination of high-performance and low-power cores, a mobile system can achieve better performance without the need for expensive high-performance cores for every task.

+5. Scalability: A heterogeneous multiprocessing system can be easily scaled to meet changing performance requirements.
+As the demands of mobile applications increase, additional high-performance or low-power cores can be added to the system.